Feikras/DIO---Report-Power-BI-using-Azure-database/README.md

 Importing and utilization of data gathered from an Azure Server to create a report using Microsoft's Power BI application.
 It's data was included in the server via MySQL Workbench, using a pre-made script provided by the teacher

 Note: The server might be deactivated/excluded for the time being on behalf of it's creation being of a free user.
 This report was made as a test project of Santander's BootCamp on Data Science.
-On the folders of this repository it can be seen pictures of the server being active, showing it's real existence and other info.
+On the folders of this repository it can be seen pictures of the server being active, proving it's existence and other info.

 <code><img width="80" src="https://img.shields.io/badge/PowerBI-F2C811?style=for-the-badge&logo=Power%20BI&logoColor=white"></code>
 <code><img width="130" src="https://img.shields.io/badge/Azure_Functions-0062AD?style=for-the-badge&logo=azure-functions&logoColor=white"></code>